 You’re not getting a manufacturer warranty on consumables like food, so don’t expect to receive credit card benefits covering spoilage.
 That’s not how this works!

-We’ll take a deeper look at the types of purchases that customarily qualify for extended warranty coverage later in the article.
+I’ll take a deeper look at the types of purchases that customarily qualify for extended warranty coverage later in the article.

 4. Extended Warranty vs. Purchase Protection: What’s the Difference?

 Credit card companies sometimes offer purchase protection as a cardholder benefit.

 And while that may sound similar to a warranty, these are actually two different things.

 An extended warranty adds to the amount of time that your new purchase is covered for things like defects, while purchase protection gives you coverage for “user-generated issues.”

 One popular type of credit card purchase protection is for stolen or damaged cell phones.

 Before we get too far into the credit cards you may consider for this perk, it’s important to understand where most of these extended warranties come from.

 Many times, the benefit is offered by the credit card processors.
 Visa, Mastercard and American Express offer packages that card issuers can adopt to offer this type of benefit.